-The Company has included in its by-laws express provisions setting forth: (i) its investment objective (including the "Investment Concentration Restriction" and "Minimum Investment Requirement"); (ii) the requirement for one or more custodians to hold its assets, where each such custodian must be an entity that would be qualified to act as a custodian or sub-custodian for assets held in Canada or a custodian or sub-custodian for assets held outside Canada, as the case may be, in each case in accordance with Part 6 of National Instrument 81-102 - Investment Funds; and (iii) the requirement for the Company to utilize at least one portfolio manager that is registered as a portfolio manager in a province or territory of Canada (collectively the "Mandatory By-Law Provisions").
+The Company has included in its by-laws express provisions setting forth: (i) its investment objective (including the "Investment Concentration Restriction" and "Minimum Investment Requirement"); (ii) the requirement for one or more custodians to hold its assets, where each such custodian must be an entity that would be qualified to act as a custodian or sub-custodian for assets held outside Canada, as the case may be, in each case in accordance with Part 6 of National Instrument 81-102 - Investment Funds; and (iii) the requirement for the Company to utilize at least one portfolio manager that is registered as a portfolio manager in a province or territory of Canada (collectively the "Mandatory By-Law Provisions").
 Any amendments to the Mandatory By-Law Provisions will require the approval of both the holders of the multiple voting shares and the subordinate voting shares, each voting separately as a class.
 Each such approval shall be evidenced by an "ordinary resolution", as such term is defined under the